Kazakhstan Continues its Ambitious Plans for Renewable Power Capacity Increase and Pursues Clean Energy Leadership Position Among the CIS States

 In the past few years there has been a steady decline in prices for clean electricity, that is, generated by renewable energy sources.
 And this is no coincidence.
 The lowering of prices for renewable energy sources is primarily promoted by the growing price competitiveness of technologies using renewable energy sources, political initiatives conducive to the development of this sector, and more open access to financing.
 As a result, new renewable energy power plants are emerging in all regions of the world.

-As the country progresses in its pursuit of the green economy, the future of Kazakhstan’s renewable energy sector is promising.
+As the country progresses in its pursuit of the green economy, Kazakhstan’s renewable energy sector's future is promising.
 Dynamic development of the renewable energy capacity in the next decade is expected in the country, according to the research department of Renewable Market Watch™.
-In 2020, it is planned another 18 renewable energy power plants with a total capacity of 605.5 MW to be commissioned in Kazakhstan.
-According to the forecasts for 2020, the generation of renewable energy will amount to about 3 billion kWh of electricity.
+In 2020, another 18 renewable energy power plants are planned with a total capacity of 605.5 MW to be commissioned in Kazakhstan.
+According to the forecasts for 2020, renewable energy generation will amount to about 3 billion kWh of electricity.
 International auctions were held in 2019 in electronic format for renewable energy projects with a total capacity of 255 MW.
 As a result of the auction, 12 companies signed contracts for the sale of electricity with a Financial Settlement Centre (FSC) for 15 years for a total capacity of 202 MW.

 Kazakhstan has 19,605 cases of COVID-19 (Coronavirus) as of 25 June 2020 and is not part of the most affected countries.
 However, we will continue to monitor the governmental response to the economic impacts of COVID-19 (Coronavirus) in Kazakhstan and the availability of financial streams available for renewable energy projects.